 The wording of the legislation makes reference to ‘any relevant business tenancy’, meaning there will be a number of exceptions for certain classes of occupation.
 These include:

 While this new legislation will be a welcome relief for many businesses as increasingly strict government-ordered social distancing measures, coupled with enforced closure of non-essential retail and leisure spaces, has left them under unprecedented pressure, it is also likely to incite the opposite reaction for landlords who now face the possibility of the next three months with heavily reduced income and no option for recourse.

-While residential mortgage holders have been given their own lifeline in the form of a three-month mortgage holiday, buy-to-let landlords have not been afforded the same help.
 This puts many in a position whereby their income is set to take an unexpected and significant hit, with outgoings remaining the same.
 There is also real concern among landlords that this could have a knock-on effect on the valuation of their properties.

 This new legislation amounts to a postponement in the right to forfeiture, rather than a complete abolishment of this type of legal action.
 This means landlords will be able to commence forfeiture proceedings or take alternative debt enforcement action to recover these missed rental payments once the moratorium is lifted.
 However, for some, this will be too late.

 With businesses up and down the country bracing themselves for a tumultuous year ahead, many are expected to endure financial difficulties long after the threat to physical health posed by COVID-19 has passed.
 Some tenants will struggle to bring their rent arrears up to date immediately, while others may find themselves unable to remain in business at all.